KIND (KIND) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 KIND Historical Price

-According to the latest data gathered on KIND live price page, the current price of KIND is 0.000935USD.
+According to the latest data gathered on KIND live price page, the current price of KIND is 0.000746USD.
 The circulating supply of KIND(KIND) is

 In the past 24 hours, KIND has shown a price movement of